Raymond-JRLin/PageRank/README.md

 | C         |    5/24   |
 | D         |    5/24   |

-So we can use matrix multiplication to get PR1, PR2, ... , PRN:
+So we can use *matrix multiplication* to get PR1, PR2, ... , and PRN:

 ```
 PR1 = Transition Matrix * PR0